 “Damn it, Dad.”
 She exhaled, trying to release the pain in her heart.

 She started to laugh in frustration as she turned her attention from the letter and looked out the window to the fields.
 She heard her father’s voice as she mulled the letter over in her mind.
 Emma watched once again as the wind rolled across the grass.
 She wiped her eyes and turned and looked back to the books.
 Part of her wanted to walk out of her father’s office, go get in her car and drive back to New York as if she could run away from all that was facing her, but she knew her place was right there, behind the desk.
 She ran her hand through her hair and squared the book up in front of her.
 She let out a big sigh and turned the page.
 On the next page, she found one of her father’s prized sunrise shots along with several sheets of handwritten notes.
 She picked them up, studied the photo for a moment and looked to the words written on the first page.

 Emma turned the first page over, finding more pages written in beautiful script.
 She placed the pages in front of her on the desk and began to read.

-It was late summer in 1950 when Joe pulled his truck on top of the hill at the back of his family’s farm.
-He could make out the tree-filled valley in front of him through the darkness.
-He reached for the Contex 35mm camera that lay on the seat next to him and stepped from the truck.
+It was late summer in 1950 when Joe pulled his truck on top of the hill at the back of his family’s farm there in Harrison Indiana.
+He could just barely make out the tree-filled valley in front of him through the darkness.
+He reached for the Contex 35mm camera that lay on the seat next to him and stepped from his truck.
 He took a deep breath of the crisp morning air.
-The sweet smells of the maple trees in the woods around him filled his lungs.
+The sweet smells of the maple trees in the surrounding woods filled his lungs.
 He glanced to the horizon; the thin clouds in the distance were beginning to turn light pinks and oranges as the sun made its way into the sky.